eProsima/Shapes-Demo-Docs/docs/tcp_LAN_WAN_transport.rst

 TCP Transport
 ==============

-Fast RTPS transport layer could be adapted to specific network requirements.
+*Fast DDS* transport layer could be adapted to specific network requirements.
 UDP transport is optimal for local network applications but in order to interact on a Wide Area Network (WAN), where one or several NAT mappings may be enforced, a TCP transport would be more suitable.
 Here we explain how Shapes Demo should be set up in order to fit some network specific layouts.